fraserwat/newsround/README.md

 ### What did I learn?

 - A lot of Rust experience!
-Including its (sometimes annoying!) type system, what needs to be a public / private function (I never had to worry about in Python), working with API's, JSON, working with HTML in Rust, etc.
+Incl. its strict type system, what needs to be a public vs private function (which I never had to worry about in Python), working with HTML / API's / JSON in Rust.
 - Parallelism!
-Basically all the runtime in this program is spent waiting on API calls so I was able to speed it up by 28% by running a lot of them in parallel.
+Vast majority of the runtime in this program is spent waiting on API calls so I was able to speed it up by 28% by running a lot of them in parallel.
 Much easier to do this in Rust than Python (where I've always found parallelism to be sort of an afterthought?).
 - Prompt engineering for summarising text in varying degrees of berevity.

 ## Installation